 a class instance.
 It assumes that you have selected mycomponent

 list before calling this function.

 Function foo(x1 As Variant, x2 As Variant) As Variant Dim aClass As mycomponent.myclass On Error Goto Handle_Error Set aClass = New mycomponent.myclass ' (call some methods on aClass) Exit Function Handle_Error: foo = Err.Description End Function

 In this example, the class instance can be dimensioned as simply

-to work with your classes.
-The default function wrappers created with
+Visual Basic editor to work with your classes.
+The default function wrappers created

 In the previous two examples, the class instance used to make the method call was a local variable of the procedure.
 This creates and destroys a new class instance for each call.
 An alternative approach is to declare one single module-scoped class instance that is reused by all function calls, as in the initialization code of the previous example.

 The following example illustrates this technique with the second method: